AliTigui/Python_tutorial/Introduction/tutorial5/Readme.md

 ## Tutorial 5
-This tutorial will be library how to use others modules and we will see ho regular expression work in Python
+This tutorial will be library how to use others modules

 ### Built in modules
 built in modules are module that comme pre-installed with python we can use them with just using `import` kewyord